-POLICY 19 Safety and Health
+POLICY 19 Safety Programs and Safe Workers

-NECA considers that cultivating safety and health are core values.
-They are an integral part of achieving excellence in the electrical contracting industry, by maintaining the highest standards of health, safety, quality, and productivity, in a proactive, practical, and cost-effective approach to manage organizational loss control.
-NECA believes that implementation of effective safety management systems and risk management processes mitigate potential injury and health incidences.
-NECA's commitment to jobsite safety is reinforced by placing special emphasis in quality safety training programs and specific policies that integrate safety into project pre-planning and project management.
-NECA members demonstrate safety professionalism and responsibility with a minimum of disruption to customers.
+NECA believes that safety is an integral part of achieving excellence in the electrical contracting business by maintaining the highest standards of safety, quality and productivity, in a proactive, practical, and cost-effective approach to manage organizational loss control.
+NECA members demonstrate safety professionalism and responsibility through every aspect of work and services with a minimum of disruption to customers.
+NECA's commitment to jobsite safety is reinforced by placing special emphasis in quality safety training programs and policies that integrate safety into project preplanning and project management.

-NECA's policy is to support the highest safety and health standards in construction for the benefit of its members, the industry, and the consuming public.
+NECA's policy is to support the highest safety standards in construction for the benefit of its members, the industry and the consuming public.
 NECA actively advocates maintaining the safest and most productive workplace possible through compliance with all OSHA and other safety standards directly related to the electrical industry.
-NECA members appreciate the benefits of a workplace free from injuries, the advantage of a productive work force, and the responsibility to provide a safe working environment.
-To that end, NECA concludes that to achieve zero injuries in the workplace, contractors must strive for elimination of the hazards (establishing zero energized work environments) as the first priority and normal and best practice, whenever achievable.
+NECA members appreciate the benefits of a workplace free from injuries, the advantage of a productive work force, and the responsibility of offering a safe working environment.
+To that end, NECA believes that to achieve zero injuries in the workplace, contractors must strive for zero energized work environments as the normal and best practice, whenever achievable.